Share

-The Kaleidochord, the finished version, played and filmed by myself at the exhibition in Lisburn, Northern Ireland '03.
+The Kaleidochord, the complete (although never finished?) version, played and filmed by myself at the exhibition in Lisburn, Northern Ireland '03.

 KaleidochordToccata by tintinnebula